valory-xyz/open-operator-aks/README.md

 ## Prerequisites

 1. **Set up your AWS account.** Sign in to the AWS Management Console and configure the following parameters.

    1. In case you don't have one, you need to create an IAM user with an access key.
 Within the AWS Management Console, create a new user (IAM/Users), and [create an access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for that user (Security credentials/Access keys).
 Note down the *AWS Access Key ID* and *AWS Secret Access Key*.
-   2. You also need to [create an *S3 bucket*](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) to store the Terraform state for the service.
-You must follow the [AWS guidelines](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html) for naming your bucket.
+   2. You also need to [create an *S3 bucket*](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) to store the Terraform state for the service.[^1] You must follow the [AWS guidelines](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html) for naming your bucket.
 Note down the chosen bucket name.

+   [^1]: For simplicity, the Terraform scripts in this repository do not implement [state locking](https://developer.hashicorp.com/terraform/language/state/locking).
+Therefore, it is important to ensure that the script is not executed concurrently by different users prevent potential issues.
+You might consider implementing state locking in the AWS S3 bucket using [DyanomDB](https://aws.amazon.com/dynamodb/).
+See for example [this](https://terraformguru.com/terraform-real-world-on-aws-ec2/20-Remote-State-Storage-with-AWS-S3-and-DynamoDB/) or [this](https://blog.gruntwork.io/how-to-manage-terraform-state-28f5697e68fa) tutorial.

-2. **Prepare an SSH key pair.** This key pair will be used to access the deployed AWS EC2 instance where the service will be running.
+1. **Prepare an SSH key pair.** This key pair will be used to access the deployed AWS EC2 instance where the service will be running.

    You can generate the key pair yourself, e.g.,
    ```bash